kuanyewleong/self-driving_car_pedestrian_detection/README.md

 This is a demo of pedestrian detection for a self-driving car via a mono-chrome camera sensor.

 The idea that I have worked on is to apply a pre-trained deep learning model to detect pedestrians along the drive through pathway of a vehicle.
-I have prepared two variant of solutions to demonstrate the usability of such pre-trained model in augmenting a self-driving car.
+I have prepared two variants of solution to demonstrate the usability of such pre-trained model in augmenting a self-driving car.

 ## Setup